Skip to main content

 Debugging with Xdebug

-To enable Xdebug for debugging:
+To enable Xdebug for debugging browser and CLI requests:

-ahoy debug-on # Enable Xdebug
+ahoy debug # Enable Xdebug

 ahoy up # Disable Xdebug